You can change the selected business at any time.

 Skip to Content

-Siemens has handed over the first three North Sea grid connections to its customer TenneT.
+Siemens has handed over the first four North Sea grid connections to its customer TenneT.
 The German-Dutch transmission grid operator has accepted the projects following successful completion of test runs by Siemens.
-The grid connections HelWin1 and BorWin2 and SylWin1 are therefore now in commercial operation.
+The grid connections HelWin1 and HelWin2, BorWin2 and SylWin1 are therefore now in commercial operation.
 BorWin3, the fifth grid connection, which was contracted in spring 2014, is slated to go on-line in 2019.
 About five million households will be supplied with electricity generated from wind power via this five links.
 Thanks to the use of high-voltage direct-current (HVDC) transmission technology, the losses over those links are less than four percent.

 In today's globalized world, businesses have to be competitive on a global level.
 As the seventh wealthiest economy in the world and the strongest in Latin America, Brazil is ready to take the next step toward securing its national growth and development.
 Siemens is dedicated to helping shape Brazil's future by fostering "Industrie 4.0" – the next industrial revolution – in order to make a difference in the way that digitalization boosts automation and electrification.
 Furthermore, Siemens and the Fundação Dom Cabral business school will publish a study that asked 250 Brazilian customers from 20 different industries about the impact that digitalization is having on their business.